Semuc Champey is beautiful, enchanting, and paradise-like and It is definitely worth getting there – if you do it right!

 One of the best things to do in Semuc Chapey and Lanquin is just relaxing.
 Take walks, hike, watch the birds, sleep in a hammock or chill by the pool.
 I stayed in Lanquin for five days.
 After day-long travel – I needed it.

-How many days do you need in Semuc Champey?
+How many days do you need for Semuc Champey?
 Minimum two nights, but ideally three.
-It will give you enough time to recover from a long journey, plan your trips but also relax and enjoy the beautiful surroundings.
+It will give you enough time to recover from a long journey and enjoy the trip to the river but also relax and appreciate the beautiful surroundings.

 Semuc Champey – Practical tips and information